sbocce/hyper2D/paper/paper.md

-With respect to existing tools for solving PDEs and fluid flows such as OpenFoam, see @Jasak07openfoam, or SU2, see @palacios2013stanford, `Hyper2D` focuses on a simple yet general implementation.
+With respect to existing tools for solving PDEs and fluid flows such as OpenFoam, see @Jasak07openfoam, or SU2, see @palacios2013stanford, `Hyper2D` focuses on a much simpler yet general implementation.
 Different PDEs are easily implemented, with little or no modification of the code.
 The code is completely procedural, and object-oriented programming is avoided.

 ### An introductory code

-The `Hyper2D` package contains a number of independent implementations of the FVM solver.
+The `Hyper2D` package contains a number of different implementations of the FVM solver.
-Each standalone implementation has an increasing level of complexity and offers further features.
+Such implementations are organized by level of complexity.
 Students can step in at the most appropriate level, depending on their knowledge of the method, and work their way towards the more thorough implementations.